liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.5.16 (2024//) =
+* Added some details/summary (accordion) open/close animations and open only 1 details at the same time by adding the name attribute

 = 2.5.15 (2024/11/10) =
 * Replaced the use of jquery-ui-tabs and jquery-ui-accordion by regular html5, css and a little bit of JS.
 This should speed up things
 * Removed the use of jquery-ui-dialog in the frontend.
 Once jtable no longer needs it, it will be removed in the backend too